Weerel/Coursera_Capstone/FinalReport.md

 ![Map of Toronto](/fig_count_cat_cluster.jpg)

 ## Results <a name="results"></a>
 After all interactive map to view result is prepared.
-One can view seleced features and final clusterization.
+One can view selected features as heatmap and final clusterization.
 More over new features can be added as render paramerers and can be automaticly rendered on map.

+Here is venues count heatmap:

 ![Map of Toronto](/map_venues_count.jpg)

+Here is venues density heatmap:

 ![Map of Toronto](/map_density.jpg)

+Here is final clusterization map:

 ![Map of Toronto](/map_cluster.jpg)

 ![Map of Toronto](/map_cluster_detailed.jpg)

 ## Discussion <a name="discussion"></a>